OpenPrograms/Fingercomp-Programs/README.md

 # Fingercomp's programs
 This is a place where hopefully brilliant ideas become the programs.

+You may also want to check out [our own](https://github.com/cc-ru) organization, which has a few more cool things.

 ## Programs
 *(open programs' directories and see their READMEs for more info)*
 * `nn`